-Since the discovery of oil, Sharjah city has developed hugely by utilizing the availability of natural wealth and the wisdom provided by the Sharjah ruler, H.H.
+Since the discovery of oil, Sharjah city has developed hugely by utilising the availability of natural wealth (thanks to its geographical location) and the wisdom provided by the Sharjah ruler, H.H.
 Sheikh Sultan bin Mohammed Al Qasimi.
 Though, at the same time, the city has never escaped from its traditional values as an Islamic city.

 Sharjah is renowned for its commitment to art, culture and preserving its heritage.
 In 1998, it was awarded by UNESCO as the Cultural Capital of the Arab World.
 The city has become the leading centre of education.
 Additionally, it houses several museums, parks, an aquarium, a centre for Arabian wildlife as well as providing many modern facilities to visitors.

 Sharjah is the only Emirate that has banned the sale, possession and consumption of alcohol.
 The decency laws of the UAE (introduced in 2001) are strictly followed in this city.
 Also, a conservative dress code is required for both men and women.

 The official national language of the UAE is Arabic, although, English, Hindi and Urdu are also widely spoken in the city.
 The official religion is Islam, which is widely practised by Emirate nationals.
 The UAE is liberal about other religions but religious activities that may interfere with Islam are not allowed.